 Textbooks may be returned within the first week of class for a full refund.
 The return must be accompanied by the original sales receipt and the books must remain in their original condition.
 With a receipt and a copy of your drop slip, we will process refunds for dropped class books for 30 from the first day of classes.
 All other items, excluding electronics, can be returned within 30 days of purchase with a receipt as long as the items are still in new condition.

-The bookstores offer buy back of textbooks year round.
+The campus stores offer buy back of textbooks year round.
 Please present the books and your valid/current U of L Student ID and we can check the current buy back values for you.
 The best time to sell back your books is during finals as we are then preparing for the next semester.

-Belknap Campus Bookstore
+Belknap Campus Store

-Student Activities Center W-101
+Student Activities Center E-101

 2100 S. Floyd Street

 Regular Hours of Operation:

 Monday through Friday 8:00 AM to 5:00 PM

 Saturday 11:00 AM to 3:00 PM